julian-hecker/heck-utilities/docs/architecture.md

 ### Settings
 All configuration files go here.
 These are totally customizable, including breakpoints, colors, fonts, and spacing sizes.
 These files do not directly generate CSS on their own.
-### Tools
-SCSS tools such as mixins and functions can go here.
-Feel free to add your own!

 ### Utilities
-Using `Settings` and `Tools`, Heck Utilities generates a customized utility library with all responsive classes.
+Using data from `Settings`, Heck Utilities generates a customized utility library with all responsive classes.
 Pretty neat!

 [Back to Documentation](./readme.md)